Maniac 1980 Review

 I saw an edited copy of this in the mid-nineties and was left totally unimpressed.
 Perhaps my attentions were elsewhere or I was expecting something more?
 I can’t be sure, but last night, watching it once again for this review, I found myself captivated.
 There are flaws, yes for certain.
 It’s unlikely that a beauty as striking, as Anna would give the time of day to a misfit like Zito in the first place and the end sequence is a little bizarre to say the least.
 But all niggles are forgiven when you acknowledge the effort that has been put into making this production as realistically as they possibly could.

 Credit has to be given to Spinnell for believing in the project and his dedication and research into serial killers deserves recognition.
 Maniac has earned itself another fan and I believe that it deserves to be seen.
 There has never been, and probably never will be, another slasher movie so depraved and disturbing; so grab a copy whilst you’ve got the chance.
 It’s an innovative and daring take on the standard stalk and slash genre, which succeeds because it is just that.

 Final Girl √√√

-Posted on November 7, 2011, in Killer as protagonist, Slasher and tagged 1980, Caroline Munro, gore, Maniac, porn star bunnies, Tom Savini, video nasty, William Lustig.
+Posted on November 7, 2011, in Killer as protagonist, Slasher and tagged 1980, Caroline Munro, gore, Maniac, porn star bunnies, Tom Savini, USA, video nasty, William Lustig.
 Bookmark the permalink.
 13 Comments.